LIN3S/SymfonyStandard/README.md

   #after :finishing, 'cache:clear'
 ```

-If you need different configurations for your deployment stages, feel free to create a variable and add the required
+This is done by [Smart-Core/AcceleratorCacheBundle][25].
+If you need different configurations for your deployment
-parameters to the `stages/*.rb` files.
+stages, feel free to create a variable and add the required parameters to the `stages/*.rb` files.

 [1]: http://symfony.com/
 [2]: http://www.lin3s.com/